Homemade sourdough equivalent

 - Butter two standard 9 x 5 x 3 inch baking pans (ours are glass), and fit the dough into the pans.
 Return the the warm and moist-air place (covered kitchen sink with a layer of warm water in our case) and allow the loaves to rise in the baking pans;

-- Pre-heat the oven to 190°C (375°F).
-Bake for 30 to 35 minutes.
+- Pre-heat the oven to 220°C (425°F).
+Bake for 10 minutes.
+Lower the oven temperature to 175°C (350°F), and bake another 25 minutes.
 The loaves should sound hollow when tapped on the top crust.
 After baking, turn out on a wire rack, and allow the loaves to cool;

 - Slice and enjoy.
 The bread can be refrigerated or frozen to extend or preserve freshness, and then re-warmed briefly in an oven before serving.